Disney Store UK Now Charges A Return Fee: How It Works

 Returning an Online Order to a Disney Store

-If you're within reach of a physical Disney Store, this is almost certainly your best option.
-Online orders can be returned in store for free within 30 days - no portal, no charge, and you'll typically see your refund back in your account within 5-7 days, compared to the up to 14 days you're looking at with an online return.
+For those who do have a store or concession nearby, online orders can be returned in store for free within 30 days - no portal, no charge, and you'll typically see your refund back in your account within 5-7 days, compared to the up to 14 days you're looking at with an online return.

 There are a few conditions to be aware of before you make the trip though: